-Keywords: savings glut, banking glut, capital flows, banking leverage, risk-taking channel
+Keywords: saving glut, banking glut, capital flows, banking leverage, risk-taking channel

-^{}Bank of Italy, Directorate General for Economics, Statistics and Research.
-We would like to thank Piergiorgio Alessandri, Fabio Busetti, Pietro Catte, Ambrogio Cesa-Bianchi, Paolo Del Giovane, Andrea Finicelli, Alberto Locarno, Massimo Sbracia, Fabrizio Venditti, the participants to the 2016 conference of the European Economic Association, the participants to the 10th International Workshop of the Methods for International Finance Analysis Network (MIFN) and two anonymous referees for their helpful comments and suggestions.
+\Bank of Italy, Directorate General for Economics, Statistics and Research.
+We would like to thank Joshua Aizenman, Piergiorgio Alessandri, Fabio Busetti, Pietro Catte, Yin-Wong Cheung, Ambrogio Cesa-Bianchi, Paolo Del Giovane, Andrea Finicelli, Alberto Locarno, Massimo Sbracia, Fabrizio Venditti, Yabin Wang, the participants to the 2019 Conference on Global Safe Assets, International Reserves, and Capital Flow, the 2016 conference of the European Economic Association, the 10th International Workshop of the Methods for International Finance Analysis Network (MIFN) and one anonymous referee for their helpful comments and suggestions.
+The views expressed in this paper are those of the authors and do not necessarily reflect those of the Bank of Italy.
+All the remaining errors are ours.
+E-mail: pietro.cova@bancaditalia.it, filippo.natoli@bancaditalia.it.